 The adult’s journal I’ve created incorporates and builds upon all of the above concepts.

-This positivity and wellbeing journal also includes beautiful, calming images of nature, inspirational quotes, adult colouring pages, and four small gifts to make you smile.
+This positivity and wellbeing journal also includes beautiful, calming images of nature overlaid with inspirational quotes, and adult colouring pages for when the words won’t come but you’re feeling creative.

 My First Happy Journal